Greg Jefferys Hepatitis C blog deals with all the issues associated with hepatitis C

 Well the answer is actually very simple, both Epclusa and Mavyret are about the same if the person who is being treated has not failed a previous treatment and does not have a high liver fibrosis level.

 Both Mavyret and Epclusa give cure rates above 97% for all genotypes of Hepatitis C except for G3 where both give a cure rate of around 95%.
-It appears that people with cirrhosis or who have failed previous treatments would get greater benefit from Epclusa than fro Mavyret.
+It appears that people with cirrhosis or who have failed previous treatments would get greater benefit from Epclusa than from Mavyret.
 Sofosbuvir + Daclatasvir appears to be as effective as either Mavyret or Epclusa.

 One of the difficulties with making informed decisions about whether Mavyret or Epclusa is the better Hep C treatment option is that Gilead (Epclusa Astral Trials) and Abbvie (Mavyret Endurance Trials) used slightly different criteria for selecting patients for the trials.
 Gilead in the Astral Epclusa trials used patients in the trials regardless of if they had cirrhosis or not and if they had failed previous treatments or not.
 Abbvie excluded patients with prior treatment failures and with cirrhosis from their results.
 Obviously excluding these two categories of people would improve the results significantly and also make it difficult to make direct comparisons between Mavyret and Epclusa.
 So I have included (below) various graphs from various trials that give some indications on how Mavyret compares with Epclusa and also with Harvoni and Sof + Dac.